marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

 It is crucial to understand that AppImage is merely a format for distributing applications.
 In this regard, AppImage is like a `.zip` file or an `.iso` file.

-When cx_Freeze calls appimagetool to create an AppImage application bundle (an :file:`.AppImage` file), it builds a read-only image of a :ref:`cx_freeze_build_exe` directory, then prepends the runtime, and marks the file executable.
+When cx_Freeze calls :program:`appimagetool` to create an AppImage application bundle (an :file:`.AppImage` file), it builds a read-only image of a :ref:`cx_freeze_build_exe` directory, then prepends the runtime, and marks the file as executable.

 .. list-table::
    :header-rows: 1